Radiative Dirac neutrino masses and dark matter in a $U(1)_{B-L}$ extended model: Collider implications

-Corresponding significances before and after implementing the cuts are shown in Tab. \ref{tab:significance_fermion}.
-The significance for hadron colliders is impressively large even before the cuts are applied, but we can further increase it significantly after imposing the mentioned cuts.
 For muon colliders, the pre-cut significances fall below the desired $3\sigma$ level, and they can be further enhanced by imposing cuts owing to distinctive distribution characteristics compared to SM background distributions.
-We have also plotted the significances after implementing the kinematic cuts discussed with respect to luminosity in context of muon collider in Fig. \ref{fig:lumi}, here one can infer that $3\sigma$ and $5\sigma$ significances (shown in \textit{black} dashed lines) can be achieved for even smaller values of integrated luminosities as: 163.24 fb$^{-1}$ (163.92 fb$^{-1}$) and 453.45 fb$^{-1}$ (455.34 fb$^{-1}$) for $M_{\Psi_1} = 110 (155)$ GeV as shown by \textit{blue solid} (\textit{green dashed}) contours, respectively.
+We have also plotted the significances after implementing the kinematic cuts discussed with respect to luminosity in context of muon collider in figure~\ref{fig:lumi}, here one can infer that $3\sigma$ and $5\sigma$ significances (shown in \textit{black} dashed lines) can be achieved for even smaller values of integrated luminosities as: 163.57 fb$^{-1}$ (168.01 fb$^{-1}$) and 454.35 fb$^{-1}$ (466.7 fb$^{-1}$) for $M_{\Psi_1} = 130~ (716)$ GeV as shown by \textit{blue solid} (\textit{green dashed}) contours, respectively.

 On the other hand, in the scalar DM scenario, the heavier neutral scalars decay dominantly via $pp/\mu^+\mu^- \to S_1 S_1$, where $S_1$ is the scalar dark matter particle.
 In both realizations, all decay chains terminate in invisible states, resulting in sizable missing energy.
 The corresponding cross-sections are too small to be realized in the respective $pp$ and $\mu^+\mu^-$ colliders with current and future energy and luminosity reach.
 So, we need either very high-energy and/or high-luminosity colliders to detect this scalar DM candidate.
 Henceforth, we will not discuss the detection prospects of our scalar DM candidate further.